Anjali-Khantaal/AI701-Evaluation-Robustness-Of-Textual-Inversion-Model/README.md

-# AI701: Robustness Evaluation Of Textual Inversion Model and Multi-Concept Inference
+# AI701: Robustness Evaluation of Textual Inversion Model and Multi-Concept Inference

 Sneakpeak into outputs: